 Henri Lefebvre, Rhythmanalysis: Space, Time and Everyday Life, translated by Stuart Elden and Gerald Moore, London/New York: Athlone/Continuum, 2004, xv + 112 pp. Reissued edition 2013.
 Now available from Bloomsbury.

 Space, Knowledge and Power: Foucault and Geography, edited by Jeremy Crampton and Stuart Elden, Aldershot: Ashgate, 2007, xi + 377 pp. Now available from Routledge.

 Henri Lefebvre, State, Space, World: Selected Essays, edited by Neil Brenner and Stuart Elden, translated by Gerald Moore, Neil Brenner and Stuart Elden, Minneapolis: University of Minnesota Press, 2009, vii + 331pp.

 Reading Kant’s Geography, edited by Stuart Elden and Eduardo Mendieta, Albany: State University of New York Press, 2011, ix + 382pp.

 Environment and Planning, edited by Stuart Elden, with Nigel Thrift, Trevor J. Barnes, Jamie Peck, Michael Batty, Paul A. Longley and Robert J. Bennett, London: Sage/Pion, five volumes, 2012, 2692pp.

 Sloterdijk Now, edited by Stuart Elden, Cambridge: Polity, 2012, xv + 213 pp.

-Kostas Axelos, On Marx and Heidegger: Introduction to the Thought of the Future, translated by Kenneth Mills, edited by Stuart Elden, Lüneburg: Meson Press, forthcoming 2015.
+Kostas Axelos, Introduction to a Future Way of Thought: On Marx and Heidegger, translated by Kenneth Mills, edited by Stuart Elden, Lüneburg: Meson Press, 2015, 178 pp.